 Tread width is the distance from one side of the stair to another.
 While tread depth is the distance between the outer edge of the step and the next intermediate riser.

-The thickness of tread is kept the same as that of the flooring.
-Normally, tread width is kept 270 mm in residential buildings.
+The thickness of the tread is kept the same as that of the flooring.
+Normally, tread width is kept at 270 mm in residential buildings.
 Public buildings have a greater tread length of about 300 mm to accommodate more public.